zopefoundation/zc.relationship/src/zc/relationship/README.txt

 a relatively policy-free tool.
 It is expected to be used primarily as an engine for more specialized and constrained tools and APIs.

 The relationship containers use the index to manage two-way relationships, using a derived mapping interface.
-It is a good example of the index in standalone use.
+It is a reasonable example of the index in standalone use.

 This document describes the relationship index.
 See container.txt for documentation of the relationship container.